 Stock Incentive Plans

 Vesting of the awards under the 2017 Stock Plan is determined at the date of grant by the plan administrator.
 Each award granted under the 2017 Stock Plan and 2007 Stock Plan fully vests, becomes exercisable and/or payable, as applicable, upon a change in control event.
-However, unless the individual award agreement provides otherwise, with respect to executive and certain other high level officers, upon the occurrence of a change in control, no award will vest unless such officers’ employment with the Company is terminated by the Company without cause during the two-year period following such change in control event.
+However, unless the individual award agreement provides otherwise, with respect to executive and certain other high level officers of the Company, upon the occurrence of a change in control, no award will vest unless such officers’ employment with the Company is terminated by the Company without cause during the two-year period following such change in control event.
 Each award expires on such date as shall be determined at the date of grant; however, the maximum term of options, SARs, and other rights to acquire common stock under the plan is ten years after the initial date of the award, subject to provisions for further deferred payment in certain circumstances.
-Vesting of awards under these plans were generally time based over a period of one to four years.
-As of December 30, 2018, 374,019 options to acquire the Company’s common stock remained outstanding under the 2007 Stock Plan.
+As of December 31, 2017, 468,657 options to acquire the Company’s common stock remained outstanding under the 2007 Stock Plan.

-Total stock-based compensation costs recognized in 2018, 2017, and 2016 were $4.0 million, $4.8 million, and $4.5 million, with related income tax benefits of $0.5 million, $1.5 million, and $0.4 million.
-As of December 30, 2018, there was $4.8 million of total unrecognized compensation cost, excluding estimated forfeitures, which is expected to be recognized over the weighted average remaining vesting period of approximately 2.1 years for stock options, 1.6 years for the restricted stock units, and 1.5 years for the performance stock units.
+Total stock-based compensation costs recognized in 2017, 2016, and 2015 were $4.8 million, $4.5 million, and $4.7 million, with related income tax benefits of $1.5 million, $0.4 million, and $2.0 million.
+As of December 31, 2017, there was $4.9 million of total unrecognized compensation cost, excluding estimated forfeitures, which is expected to be recognized over the weighted average remaining vesting period of approximately 1.4 years for stock options, 1.3 years for the restricted stock units, and 2.0 years for the performance stock units.

 The tables below summarize the status of the Company’s stock option plans (in thousands, except per share data and exercise price):